bruno-chavez/go-microservice-template/README.md

 + Middleware

-+ HTTPS.

-+ Database migrations.

 + Unit testing.

 # Contribute

-Found an bug or an error?
+Found a bug or an error?
 Post it in the
 [issue tracker](https://github.com/bruno-chavez/go-web-template/issues).

 Want to add an awesome new feature?